photo © Domenico Capodanno

 The History of Villa Latina

-This area was first a settlement of the Samnite Italic tribe.
-In 293 BC this territory was siezed by the Romans.
+In pre-Roman times this area was inhabited by the Volsci and then by the Samnites.
+In 293 BC this territory was seized by the Romans following the battles of Aquilonia and Cominium.
 Indeed there was a strong Roman presence in this area and some grand villas were constructed close to local thermal springs.
 Emperor Caracula is said to have had a holiday home in the area.
 Villa Latina’s name is thought to derive from the expression “villa dei Latini” as the remains of several Roman villas and thermal baths have been found in this area.
 Other archaeological remains include sections of a Roman acqueduct, in the Chiusi district, which date from the 1st century BC – 1st century AD.
 This watercourse served the town of Atinium.

-Agnone is first mentioned in documents dating from 774 AD.
-It was described as a simple county “locus” of Atina.
-In 891 there is mention of the Benedictine Monastery of San Mauro located near Piè delle piagge and the river Mollarino.
-This belonged to the Abbey of Montecassino but was abandoned during the 11th century.
-Another monastery was dedicated to La Santissima Trinità
+Agnone (or Anglone) was first mentioned in documents dating from 774 AD.
+It was described as a simple county locus of Atina.
+In 891 there is mention of the Monastery of San Mauro located near Piè delle piagge and the river Mollarino.
+This was built by the Benedictines of San Vincenzo al Volturno.
+Later other small monasteries were founded, dedicated to San Valentino and La Santissima Trinità.

-In 1059 Oderisio and Rinaldo, Counts of Marsi, built the fortification of Rocca Malcucchiara on a hill facing Atina.
+This territory was invaded by the Saracens in the early 900’s, and then by the Hungarians in 938.
+From the end of the tenth century Agnone and Atina formed part of the Lombard Principality of Capua and was ruled by the Counts of Marsi.
+The counts Oderisio and Rinaldo, built the castrum of Rocca Malcucchiara on a hill facing Atina, to control the passes towards the Apennine hinterland.
 A century later the fort was further strengthened by adding protective walls, tall watchtowers and an entrance gate.
-Within the settlement were the Church of Santa Maria Maddalena and Church of San Salvatore and about forty dwellings.
+Within the settlement were the Church of Santa Maria Maddalena, the Church of San Salvatore and about forty dwellings.

+Following the Unification of Italy, Agnone changed its name to Villa Latina.
 Under the mezzadria system many peasants were forced to work for rich land owners.
-They toiled in miserable conditions and many families experienced severe hardship due to poor wages and lack of food.
-During the late 1800’s this resulted in a mass exodus of the people of Villa Latina, who were forced to leave their home town to seek work in far away places.
+They toiled in miserable conditions and many families experienced severe hardship due to poor wages and insufficent crops to feed their families.
+During the late 1800’s this resulted in a mass exodus of the people of Villa Latina, who were forced to leave their home town to seek work overseas.